kmlawson/japanese-empire-mo3335/seminars.md

 Full references to the readings below can be found in the following section ordered by last name of the author.

+For each week.
+Please read all of the primary source reading, all of the secondary reading, and at least one of the further readings.
+Be prepared to be called upon in class to introduce the further reading you have chosen and briefly summarize its argument or main points.

-###17.9 Week 1 - Introductions: Japanese History and the Transitions of the 19th Century
+###Week 1 - Introductions: Japanese History and the Transitions of the 19th Century

 **Reading:**

 * GORDON Ch 4-8
-* Wikipedia pages for "History of Japan" and "Empire of Japan"
+* Wikipedia pages for "History of Japan" (from Tokugawa period on) and "Empire of Japan"

+* **Task:** Having read the wikipedia pages along with Gordon's account, what are some strengths and weaknesses you note in the wikipedia narrative of Japanese history?

-###24.9 Week 2 - Japan: A Student of Imperialism
+###Week 2 - Japan: A Student of Imperialism

 **Primary Source Reading:**